-Race & Revolution in the Caribbean
+LAH 4930 Research Seminar FALL 2021 Race & Revolution in the Caribbean

-Class Location: Flint 115 Class Meeting Times: Tuesdays 12:50-3:50 seminar examines the direct relationship between dramatic shifts in the nature of the Caribbean's economy and the black-forged freedom struggles that generated new racial identities, cultures and political consciousness.
+Class Location: Flint 115

+Class Meeting Times: Tuesdays 12:50-3:50

+Introduction to the History of the Caribbean & Approach of the Course: This seminar examines the direct relationship between dramatic shifts in the nature of the Caribbean's economy and the black-forged freedom struggles that generated new racial identities, cultures and political consciousness.
 Using slave narratives, memoirs, poetry and more conventional histories and political sources, we will explore the experiences of Black, Chinese and Hispano-Caribbean peoples of the 19th to 21st Centuries.